raspberrypilearning/tree-life-simulator/en/step_3.md

  ![image of the slider maths](images/slider-maths.png)

-This means if `tree management`{:class="block3variables"} equals `4`, the wait time is two seconds, but if `tree management`{:class="block3variables"} equals `1`, the wait time is slower at five seconds.
+This means if `tree management`{:class="block3variables"} equals `4`, the wait time is 2 seconds, but if `tree management`{:class="block3variables"} equals `1`, the wait time is slower at 5 seconds.

-You need to add a set of blocks to make sure that the speed that new trees grow quickly reacts to a change in the **tree management** slider.
+You need to add a set of blocks to make sure that the speed that new trees grow is in reaction to a change in the **tree management** slider.

 --- task ---